Post Disclaimer

 How to Respond at Any Age

-- Validate First: “That sounds really hard.”
-“You are allowed to feel that.”
+"That sounds really hard."
+"You are allowed to feel that."
+Validation opens the door β arguments close it.

-- Don’t Minimize: Avoid “You’re just being dramatic” or “You’re fine.”
+Avoid "You're just being dramatic" or "You're fine."
+These shut down conversation and increase shame.

-- Build Coping Plans: Create a “Feel Better Plan” or “Safety Plan” with them.
+Create a "Feel Better Plan" or "Safety Plan" together.
+Having a plan reduces panic for both of you.

-- Seek Help: Therapy is critical when suicidal thoughts are present.
-Don’t delay.
+Therapy is critical when suicidal thoughts are present.
+Don't delay β early intervention saves lives.

-Call 911 or go to the ER if:
+Call 911 or go to the ER if any of the following are true:

 - Your child has a specific plan to harm themselves.